Make healthy homemade cooked cat food very easily with my full guide and complete and balanced chicken recipe.

 - Use a food processor or blender to mix all ingredients together.
 You can do this before or after you cook the meat.

 - Thaw food in the refrigerator ~24 hours before you need it.
 If you need to thaw food quickly, put the sealed container of food in a larger dish full of cold water.
-Do not thaw raw food at room temperature on the counter.
+Do not thaw food at room temperature on the counter.
 Do not use a microwave.

 - Serve all juices in the container when you feed.